gplatono/MP3/README.md

 result of doeventinfo: 3<br />
 12 11 10 -1 -1 -1 -1 -1 -1 -1<br />

-The return value is 3 because three events were created.
-"12 11 10" correspond to the eventIDs 10, 11, and 12 assigned to the events that were created.
+The return value is 3 because three events are open.
+"12 11 10" correspond to the eventIDs 10, 11, and 12 assigned to the events that were previously created and that are currently open.

 <h2>Destroying an event</h2>